firreram/network-speedtest/README.md

 # network-speedtest
-Experiments conducted to measure network bitrates in different scenarios
+Experiments conducted to measure network bitrates in different scenarios using iperf3 on Linux